inovex/kubernetes-on-openstack/Readme.md

 more docs will follow when the feature is merged.

-# Notes
+## Notes

-If you want to use containerd in version 1.2.2 you will probably face this issue if you use images from [quay.io](https://quay.io) -> https://github.com/containerd/containerd/issues/2840
+If you want to use containerd in version 1.2.2 you will probably face [this containerd issue](https://github.com/containerd/containerd/issues/2840) if you use images from [quay.io](https://quay.io)